siongui/pali/go/README.rst

      $ make js

      # If you use Ubuntu 16.10, uninstall libopencc-dev by the following command
+     # If libopencc-dev is not uninstalled, you cannot upgrade packages.
      # waiting upstream to fix the libopencc-dev install issue
      $ make uninstall_libopencc-dev